TIY-LR-FEE/assignments/08-powell-peralta/README.md

-In the first week, we build two complete site layouts.
-This assignment is going to revisit the fundamental skills required to lay out a complete page, but also require you to use your new knowledge of Sass and responsive design.
+In the first week, we built two complex site layouts.
+This assignment is going to revisit the fundamental skills needed to lay out a complete page, but also require you to use your new knowledge of Sass and responsive design.

 After completing this assignment, you should now:
 * Be able to create a responsive page layout from scratch